ppy/osu-wiki/wiki/Tournaments/NPC/2/en.md

 ### Mappool instructions

 1. There will be a new mappool for every stage.
-2. Each mappool consists of 5 brackets: NoMod, Hidden, HardRock, DoubleTime and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, Hidden, Hard Rock, Double Time and FreeMod.
 3. The FreeMod bracket will have Free Mod enabled.
-   - Possible mod choices are Hidden, HardRock and Hidden+HardRock.
+   - Possible mod choices are Hidden, Hard Rock and Hidden+Hard Rock.
    - When playing a FreeMod map, one player **must** have any kind of mod choices enabled.
 For the other player, enabling mods is optional.
-4. **NoFail will be enforced on all maps.**
+4. **No Fail will be enforced on all maps.**
 5. Each mappool has a specific size depending on the stage.
    - **The Round of 32 mappool will have 4 NoMod maps, and 2 of each for the remaining mod brackets.**
    - **The Round of 16 mappool will have 5 NoMod maps, and 2 of each for the remaining mod brackets.**
    - **The Quarterfinals mappool will have 5 NoMod maps, 2 FreeMod maps, and 3 of each for the remaining mod brackets.**
    - **The Semifinals mappool will have 5 NoMod maps, and 3 of each for the remaining mod brackets.**
-   - **The Finals and the Grand Finals mappool will have 6 NoMod maps, 4 DoubleTime maps, and 3 of each for the remaining mod brackets.**
+   - **The Finals and the Grand Finals mappool will have 6 NoMod maps, 4 Double Time maps, and 3 of each for the remaining mod brackets.**
 6. Each mappool except the Grand Finals has 1 tiebreaker beatmap, the Grand Finals has 3 tiebreaker beatmaps.
 7. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, there are no mod requirements.